 An introductory level studio course that encourages students to express themselves by using and understanding the elements of 3-D art: line, plane, volume, mass, surface treatment, light and shadow.
-Principles of composition such as balance, repetition, variation, and proportion will be explored using a wide variety of materials that may include wire, cardboard, plaster, clay, papier-mache, and mixed media.
+Principles of composition will be explored using a wide variety of materials that may include wire, cardboard, plaster, clay, papiermache, and mixed media.
 This course is required for art majors and highly recommended for all art students.
 (CSU/UC) CSU Area C-1